rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

 ### Destructuring to Break Apart Values

-We can also use patterns to destructure structs, enums, and tuples to use different parts of these values.
+We can also use patterns to destructure structs, enums, and tuples to use different parts of these значения.
 Let’s walk through each value.

 #### Destructuring Structs